 Extensive experience in developing policy and strategy in a public sector and/or industry environment combined with a broad understanding of the mechanisms and processes of government.

-Previously employed with the DEF Corporation, I was instrumental in the development and successful implementation of various policies and strategies.
+Previously employed with the DEF Corporation, I was instrumental in managing the development and implementation of various policies and strategies.
 Selected examples include:

-- Developed and implemented the organisation’s disposal policy and monitored its effectiveness.
+- The organisation’s disposal policy and monitored its effectiveness.
 This was a sensitive area as the NSW Auditor voiced concerns in relation to the appropriateness of disposal methods, the disposal approval process, and the mitigation of opportunities for fraud.
 I worked collaboratively with stakeholders statewide, the NSW Audit Offices and Treasury to develop the Policy and supporting procedures.

-- Developed the county region’s plant and equipment replacement strategies and policies for identifying suitable replacement items, in service maintenance policies and funding of replacements.
+- The county region’s plant and equipment replacement strategies and policies for identifying suitable replacement items, in service maintenance policies and funding of replacements.

-- Developed and implemented human resource policy and standards to assist with the rationalisation of work groups and locations throughout country NSW.
+- Human resource policies and standards to assist with the rationalisation of work groups and locations throughout country NSW.

-- Developed and implemented policy and procedures for the county region’s motor vehicle fleet (over 400 vehicles).
+- Policies and procedures for the county region’s motor vehicle fleet (over 400 vehicles).

-- Developed and managed the implementation of numerous procurement and supply-related polices including the rationalisation of inventory/material held at depots throughout the State, integrating identification of material requirements with the early stages of rail maintenance and construction planning.
+- Numerous procurement and supply-related polices including the rationalisation of inventory/material held at depots throughout the State, integrating identification of material requirements with the early stages of rail maintenance and construction planning.